QEF/postqe/doc/_build/html/_sources/introduction.txt

 Plotting
 ----------------------------

 :py:mod:`postqe` uses the *matplotlib* library for Plotting.
-Some functions in the package are simply useful wrappers of *matplotlib* functions for common uses.
+Some functions in the package are simply useful wrappers for *matplotlib* functionalities of common uses.
 They return a *matplotlib* object which can be further adapted to specific needs and personal taste.